Tom-xacademy/xa-snippets/README.md

 # Warning

-This extension was created based on the folder and component structure we're using.
-Hence, the imports are most likely going to point to non-existent files for others.
+This extension was created based on the folder and component structure we're using at the company, so some of the snippets may contain imports that will point to non-existent files for you.

-Sadly, Microsoft still doesn't support private extensions so here it is...
+This is still released this way (instead of vsce packaging) because I didn't want to bother with copy-pasting and Microsoft still doesn't support private extensions, unfortunately.
+Regardless, you may find most of these useful but you can also feel free to fork it and create your own version, or just create an issue on GitHub and I'll see if I can fix/change what you need.

 # Commands